Staying in the hospital can be stressful, and visitors can help ease that stress. So, why has Sanford Health limited visitors?

 “It’s another area and another group of individuals that are likely to be vulnerable,” Dr. Suttle said.
 “They’re already sick.
 Their immune systems could be compromised.”

 Even if you are not sick, you could be a carrier, Dr. Suttle said.
-And as there are no treatments or vaccines for COVID-19, visitor restrictions and other social distancing measures are in place to help stop its spread.
+Along with vaccines and treatments for COVID-19, visitor restrictions and other social distancing measures are in place to help stop its spread.

 - COVID-19 FAQs: What is social distancing?